Navy Civil Engineer Corps Officer Program (2025)

 • Pursuing a master’s degree in an NAAB-accredited program after earning a bachelor’s degree

-• Applicants must have a cumulative GPA of at least 2.7 (on a 4.0 scale)
+• Applicants must have a cumulative GPA of at least 2.7 (on a 4.0 scale).
+Waivers may be considered for applicants with GPAs between 2.5 and 2.7.

 • Collegiate officer candidates’ academic transcripts will be reviewed twice a year, and if they fail to maintain a cumulative 2.7 GPA (on a 4.0 scale) or receive less than a 2.0 on a 4.0 scale in any STEM course, they may be removed from the program and separated from the Navy by the Commander, Naval Recruiting Command (CNRC).